Common Stocks, Preferred Stocks: Basic Concepts

 Tracking Stock

-The major disadvantage to tracking stock for investors is lesser voting rights compared to the parent stock, or even none at all.
+The major disadvantage to tracking stock for investors is lesser voting rights compared to the parent stock, or even no voting rights.

 Transfer Agent and Registrar